 Boy Ultrasound Wrong: How in the heck could a girl look like a boy?

-Second, many parents are aware that all babies start off appearing as the same sex, the misconception is that all babies begin female, so if there is a dangly thing between the legs, you have a boy.
+Second, many parents are aware that all babies start off appearing as the same sex.
+The misconception is that all babies begin female, and if there is a dangly thing between the legs, you have a boy.
 This isn’t the case.
 During the early weeks of external gender development both male and female fetuses have a dangly part down there as well as a bulbous area.
 You can see a clear visual aid and explanation here.
-Somewhere between 9 and 12 weeks the “dangly” part in the center forms the clitoris of a girl or the penis of a boy, and the bulbous area becomes either a scrotum or labia.
+Somewhere between 9 and 12 weeks the “dangly” part in the center forms the clitoris of a girl or the penis of a boy.
+The bulbous area becomes either a scrotum or labia.
 This means a say, 11-week shot with a clear sack-like shape and tiny dot in the middle that looks a little like the “turtle head” image said to indicate a boy could still been a girl in development.
-It’s because of this that gender scan accuracy is greater after the 20th week when, in the majority of babies that have been accurately aged, external sex organ development is complete and the baby is larger.
+It’s because of this that gender scan accuracy is greater after the 20th week when, in the majority of babies that have been accurately aged, external-sex organ development is complete and the baby is larger.

 Girl Ultrasound Wrong: Can a girl turn out to be a boy then?